 - Focus groups: SATAL interns facilitate discussion with in-class students, collect the data, and produce a professional summary report. [see sample report]

 - Mid/End-course Feedback: proctors will distribute and collect a faculty designed questionnaire and then tabulate and write a summary report of findings.

 - Summary reports are descriptive and objective (as opposed to prescriptive, evaluative); they simply describe student learning experiences in a course.

 - Students in their classes are allowed to reflect on their course experience in a non-threatening manner since this assessment data collection is carried out by their peers who create a respectful and collaborative environment for students to speak freely.

 - All findings are confidential and not shared with anyone except the instructor or program representative that made the request.

 - Findings can be insightful in assessing student learning outcomes.

-- Services are available for any class, any time, and anywhere.
+- Assessment support is available for any class, any time, and anywhere.

 Adriana Signorini, SATAL Coordinator